yash-singh12/Loan-app/README.md

 # Loan Admin Panel

-Made for CodeNicely assignment.
 Simple admin panel to manage loan products and users.
 Backend decides if user is Active or Rejected based on product rules.

 ## What I used
 - Frontend: React + Vite, axios, react-router